 Sometimes you need some music to put you in the mood.
-For a lot of us that mood is “working”, and we’re looking for anything to help us get through the 9-to-5 grind.
+For a lot of us that mood is "working" or "studying" and we're looking for anything to help us get through the daily grind.

 If you're a fan of movies and you're looking for an amazing soundtrack to help you focus, here are a few you should check out.